-- 6. AFRICA 2009 is structured to take action at two levels. - At the regional level, the Projet Cadre favors reflection and the progressive development of ideas, guarantees continuity within individual activities, and allows for the dissemination of results obtained by the programme.
-Courses, seminars, research projects, and the improvement of networking are implemented, based on the fact that the best way to deal with problems is to work together, share ideas, and develop common frameworks, which can be adapted to specific local needs. - At the site level, the Projets Situés (In situ projects) ensure that AFRICA 2009 is deeply rooted in the realities of the field while responding to specific needs of selected sites in terms of training and implementation of conservation activities.
+- 6. AFRICA 2009 is structured to take advantage of activities at two levels. - a) At the regional level, the Projet Cadre favors reflection and the progressive development of ideas, guarantees continuity within individual activities, and allows for the dissemination of results obtained by the programme.
+Courses, seminars, research projects, and the improvement of networking are implemented, based on the realization that the best way to treat problems is to work together, share ideas, and develop common frameworks which can be adapted to specific local needs. - b) At the site level, the Projets Situés ensure that AFRICA 2009 is deeply rooted in the realities of the field while responding to specific needs of selected sites in terms of training and implementation of conservation activities. - 7.
+Partners in the programme include African cultural heritage organizations, The UNESCO World Heritage Centre, ICCROM, and CRATerre-EAG.
+Financial partners for the Projet Cadre include the Swedish International Development

-7. Partners in the programme include African cultural heritage organizations, the UNESCO World Heritage Centre, ICCROM, and CRATerre-EAG.
-Financial partners for the Projet Cadre include the Swedish International Development Cooperation Agency (Sida), the Swedish National Heritage Board, NORAD, the Ministries of Foreign Affairs of Italy and Finland, the UNESCO World Heritage Fund, and ICCROM.
+Cooperation Agency (Sida), the Swedish National Heritage Board, NORAD, the Ministries of Foreign Affairs of Italy and Finland, the UNESCO World Heritage Fund, and ICCROM.
 Total funding for the Projet Cadre in 2003 was approximately US\$ 1,200,000.
-Beginning in 2002, funding from the Projet Cadre has been made available for the implementation of some Projets Situés.
-In addition individual Projets Situés have been supported by the UNESCO World Heritage Fund, French Embassies in individual countries, World Monuments Fund, UNESCO Division of Cultural Heritage, and local and national heritage agencies, and private firms.
+Beginning in 2002 funding from the Projet Cadre has been made available for the implementation of some Projets Situés.
+In addition individual Projet Situé have be supported from the UNESCO World Heritage Fund, French Embassies in individual countries, World Monuments Fund, UNESCO Division of Cultural Heritage, and local and national heritage agencies, and private firms.

-8. At the launch meeting of AFRICA 2009 in Abidjan, a Steering Committee was set up to oversee the progress of the programme.
-The Committee is composed of 4 African cultural heritage professionals (2 from Anglophone and 2 from Francophone countries) and one member each from the three international partner organizations, ICCROM, the UNESCO World Heritage Centre, and CRATerre-EAG.

-9. The Secretariat of the programme is at ICCROM, which is charged with the day-to-day management of the programme.
-Implementations of activities of the Projet Cadre are primarily overseen by ICCROM, while CRATerre-EAG is primarily responsible for implementation of the Projets Situés (in both cases, always in partnership with African institutions).
+- 8. At the launch meeting of AFRICA 2009 in Abidjan, a Steering Committee was set up to oversee the progress of the programme.
+The Committee is made up of 4 African cultural heritage professionals (2 from Anglophone and 2 from Francophone countries) and one member each from the three international partner organizations, ICCROM, the UNESCO World Heritage Centre, and CRATerre-EAG.
+Representatives of two regional training institutions, the Ecole du Patrimoine Africain (EPA) and the Programme for Museum Development in Africa (PMDA) also attend Steering Committee meetings as observers. - 9.
+The Secretariat of the programme is at ICCROM, which is charged with the day to day management of the programme.
+Implementation of activities of the Projet Cadre are primarily overseen by ICCROM, while CRATerre-EAG is primarily responsible for implementation of the Projets Situés (in both cases, always in partnership with African institutions).
 The World Heritage Centre, in addition to participating in the strategic development of the programme, is also involved in the preparation, with States Parties to the World Heritage Convention, of proposals for Projets Situés, fundraising for the Projet Cadre and Projets Situés, increasing awareness of African cultural heritage through publications, and work on the Global Strategy and Periodic Reporting exercises.

-Activities carried out in 2003
+Activities carried out in 2003 and 2004